Liberal Democratic Party of Russia: Political positions

 The LDPR seeks "a revival of Russia as a great power".
-It opposes both communism and capitalism.
-It prefers a mixed economy with private ownership, but with a strong management role reserved for the state.
+It opposes both communism and capitalism, preferring a mixed economy with private ownership, but with a strong management role reserved for the state.
 In foreign policy, the party places a strong emphasis on "civilizations".
 It has supported the restoration of Russia with its "natural borders" (which the party believes include Transcaucasia, Central Asia, Belarus and Ukraine).
 The LDPR regards the United States and NATO as Russia's main external threats.

 The party has harshly criticised the discrimination against ethnic Russians in the Baltic states and demanded that they should be given Russian citizenship and protected against discriminatory legislation.
-The LDPR is also against corruption and enlargement of the European Union, identifying as a Eurosceptic party, instead preferring pan-Slavism.
+The LDPR is also against corruption and any enlargement of the European Union, identifying as a Eurosceptic party, instead preferring pan-Slavism.
 Professor Henry E. Hale lists the party's main policy stands as nationalism and a focus in law and order.

 Although it often uses radical opposition rhetoric, the LDPR frequently votes for government proposals.
 This has led to speculation that the party receives funding from the Kremlin.
-Political parties in Russia that had broken the 3% voting barrier and entered the parliament (State Duma) are officially financed by government, according to federal law.
-As such, all opposition parties in the State Duma are largely funded by the federal budget (e. g. in 2018, LDPR received 99.7% of its funding from the government, CPRF 90%, and A Just Russia 81%).
+Political parties in Russia that have broken the 3% voting barrier and entered the parliament (State Duma) are officially financed by government, according to federal law.
+As such, all opposition parties in the State Duma are largely funded by the federal budget (e.g. in 2018, LDPR received 99.7% of its funding from the government, CPRF 90%, and A Just Russia 81%).

 Zhirinovsky had stated that he wants to see a monarch titled "supreme ruler" lead Russia and had promised to shoot his political opponents if elected president.